 These are the patterns that most frequently derail well-intentioned improvement efforts.

-• Adding policy without clarifying ownership.
+- Adding policy without clarifying ownership.
 More rules do not equal better execution.
-Every new policy needs a named owner accountable for its enforcement.
+Every new policy needs a named owner accountable for implementation and enforcement.

 When Outside Help Makes Sense